Fish-MIP/Regional_MEM_Model_Templates/.github/ISSUE_TEMPLATE/regional-ecosystem-model-documentation.md

 ## Model calibration
 *Catchability terms can be used to calibrate the model to catches. **Note that calibration should only include data up to 2004**.
 Please state how you estimated your model parameters, as well as the metrics and criteria you used to calibrate your model.
 Please include equations.*

-## Catchability and Creep (yearly rate of change catchability) Estimates
+## Catchability and creep (yearly rate of change catchability) estimates
 *Please provide details on the specific estimated parameters from the calibration, e.g. range of creep of 2-5% per year; and catchability coefficients per gear / functional group as necessary.*

 ## Further details on calibration